 Didn't have a chance to check the handling given the traffic and aforementioned salescritter, but others have reviewed that.
 The Lane departure warning makes a beep that I could hear with my hearing aids turned on (but not off), and there's a small warning triangle that comes up on the display that could easily be missed if you don't hear the beep.
 I didn't try LKA because I'd never use it, as it makes it too easy to take your eyes off the road, mentally disengage and allow yourself to become distracted.
 I won't be willing to use such systems until they achieve L4 autonomy.

-Kia went for subdued on the Niro EV, as they considered the customer demographic was less exuberant than that for the Soul EV, which will get some flashier options.
-White, silver, dark gray, blue, black, snore.
+Kia went for subdued colors on the Niro EV, as they considered the customer demographic was less exuberant than that for the Soul EV, which will get some flashier options.
+White, silver, dark blue, dark gray, black, snore.
 Of the above, I found the blue to be the best of the lot (low bar), with the gray next.
-I've had three silver cars including my current one, and while it's great at reflecting heat and lasting I'm tired of it, black is stupid in a BEV and dark gray not much better if you're concerned about battery degradation unless you live somewhere the temps never get above the '60s, and white's just plain boring, as well as too easy for snowplows to mistake as part of the snowdrift.
+I've had three silver cars including my current one, and while it's great at reflecting heat and long- lasting I'm tired of it, black is stupid in a BEV and dark gray not much better if you're concerned about battery degradation (unless you live somewhere the temps never get above the '60s), and white's just plain boring, as well as too easy for snowplows to mistake as part of the snowdrift.